Stephen Danz & Associates. Fighting for Victims of Employer Wrongs since 1988

 - Sexual harassment litigation.
 Employers and their staff cannot use their position of authority to demand that women and men reward career promotion and advancement through sexual favors.
 Employers also must take steps to prevent workers from suffering sexual related indignities at work such as leering, verbal abuse, posting sensitive pictures on social media and the Internet.
 Our lawyers bring legal cases against employers who allow sexual harassment to take place.
 We demand that the harassment stop and that the victim be compensated for her/his suffering at work.

 - Wage and Hour Litigation.
-We represent employees when employers fail to pay them overtime, bonuses, or give them employer a lower pay scale classification than he/she deserves.
+We represent employees when employers fail to pay overtime, bonuses, or give the employee a lower pay scale classification than he/she deserves.
 We also demand that employers provide paid meal breaks when workers work long enough days or shifts.

-At Stephen Danz & Associates, we also represent employees fight for their rights if they entered into a written contract and work to limit or remove any restrictive work agreements.
-We also help workers when employers make false claims against the employee
+At Stephen Danz & Associates, we also represent employees to fight for their rights if they entered into a written contract with restrictive work requirements.
+We pursue to limit or remove any restrictive work agreements.
+We can also help workers when employers make false claims against the employee